zostay/RakuWAPI/README.md

 # TERMINOLOGY
 =============

-P6SGI application A **P6SGI application** is a Perl 6 subroutine that expects to receive an environment form a *application server* and returns a response each time it is called to be processed by that server.
+A P6SGI application is a Perl 6 subroutine that expects to receive an environment form a *application server* and returns a response each time it is called to be processed by that server.

-Web server A **Web Server** is an application that processes requests and responses according to the HTTP protocol.
+A Web Server is an application that processes requests and responses according to the HTTP protocol.

-Application server An **application server** is a program that is able to provide an environment to a *P6SGI application* and process the value returned from such such an application.
+An application server is a program that is able to provide an environment to a *P6SGI application* and process the value returned from such such an application.

 The *application server* might be associated with a *web server*, might itself be a *web server*, might process a protocol used to communicat with a *web server* (such as CGI or FastCGI), or may be something else entirely not related to a *web server* (such as a tool for testing *P6SGI applications*).

-Middleware **Middleware** is a *P6SGI application* that wraps another *P6SGI application* for the purpose of performing some auxiliary task such as preprocessing request environments, logging, postprocessing responses, etc.
+Middleware is a *P6SGI application* that wraps another *P6SGI application* for the purpose of performing some auxiliary task such as preprocessing request environments, logging, postprocessing responses, etc.

-Framework developer A **framework developer** is a developer who writes an *application server*.
+A framework developer is a developer who writes an *application server*.

-Application developer A **application developer** is a developer who writes a *P6SGI application*.
+An application developer is a developer who writes a *P6SGI application*.

 # SPECIFICATION
 ===============